Campaign Management

 Campaigns Overview

-The campaigns page provides a comprehensive view of all your phishing simulation campaigns, allowing you to monitor progress, analyze results, and manage ongoing operations from a single interface.
+The campaigns page provides a view of all your phishing simulation campaigns, allowing you to monitor progress, analyze results, and manage ongoing operations from a single interface.

 Phishing Club - Campaigns overview

-Comprehensive campaigns overview showing status, metrics, and management options
+Campaigns overview showing status, metrics, and management options

 Click on any campaign name to access detailed analytics, recipient interactions, and management options for that specific campaign.